U.S. DEPARTMENT OF THE INTERIORBUREAU OF LAND MANAGEMENT

 Hunting and Target Shooting

-Hunting is permitted on public lands administered by the Bureau of Land Management (BLM).
-State of California hunting regulations must be followed on Federal lands.
+Hunting is permitted on public lands administered by the Bureau of Land Management (BLM), State of California hunting regulations must be followed.

-When you are finished target shooting, we require you to remove all your targets, gun shells, clay pigeons, and any and all items used for your target shooting.
+When you are finished target shooting, remove all your targets, gun shells, clay pigeons, and any and all items used for your target shooting.

-Safe and prudent actions should be followed at all times, (for example shooting with a berm).
-As you know, the BLM is a multi-use agency, so please be aware of the other public land visitors who may be utilizing the same areas for other recreational uses, i.e., camping, hiking, biking, and rock-hounding.
+Safe and prudent actions should be followed at all times, for example, never shoot over trails and roadways, and always use a berm as a backstop.
+The BLM is a multi-use agency, so please be aware of the other visitors who may be using the same areas for other recreational uses such as camping, hiking, biking, and rock-hounding.

 Other sites with hunting-related information: